davidroyer/vue2-editor/README.md

    When the button is clicked, the '**_save-content_**' event is emitted with the current contents of the editor.
    You need to create a method that runs when this event is emitted.

-   Note: You will need to pass a parameter to the method you create.
+   You will need to pass a parameter to the method you create.
 This parameter holds the editor contents.

 EX:
 ```html